allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 coupled set of tools for big data processing.
 So we had to bind these tools in a reasonable way, to get closer to the Allegro App Engine experience.
 That's what BigFlow is about.

-Try BigFlow on your own, following the [documentation](https://github.com/allegro/bigflow#documentation).

 ## Features

 Without unification, a multi-project environment quickly becomes hard to manage.
 BigFlow unifies many aspects of a big